wengzc/insaying/README.md

 # inSaying

-This is a multi-person blog based on the MEAN(MongoDB、Express、Angular、Node js) architecture.
+This is a multi-person blog based on the MEAN(MongoDB、Express、Angular 4.3+、Node js) architecture.

 You can check out the demo at [this link](http://www.insaying.com).